eylloztek/stm32-pid-temperature-controller/README.md

 - Fan PWM duty cycle for cooling
 - Heater PWM duty cycle for heating

 The STM32 firmware also sends telemetry data over UART.
-A Python Tkinter GUI receives this data, plots the temperature response in real time, displays environmental values, and allows the user to update PID parameters from the computer.
+A Python Tkinter GUI receives this data, plots the temperature response in real time, displays environmental values, allows the user to update PID parameters from the computer, applies manual PID gain presets, and can start an STM32-side relay autotune routine.

 ---